msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 * Replace "When it's reduced to 0 HP and 0 Structure" with "1/scene, when it would be destroyed".
     * This change makes Briareos more reliable when faced with effects that instantly destroy a mech.

+### IPS-N Drake

+#### Drake Frame

+* Replace the third bullet point of Fortress Protocol with:
+    > "You gain an additional use of Brace during this scene."
+    * This change reflects the modification made to the Brace action.
+One could argue that the Drake could spam Brace better with Fortress Protocol up (since the Drake would already be Immobilized), but I feel that getting an extra New Brace is more than reasonable.

 ### IPS-N Lancaster